 What strategic planning should be business owners be doing?

-With the above prospects in mind, the continuing of social distancing, and a stepped lifting of lockdown (but with localised restrictions in places), what should business owners be doing to prepare?
+With the above prospects in mind, what should business owners be doing to prepare?
 Here are some questions, the answers to which may assist:

 1. The Economic environment